Mannose: Metabolism

 While much of the mannose used in glycosylation is believed to be derived from glucose, in cultured hepatoma cells (cancerous cells from the liver), most of the mannose for glycoprotein biosynthesis comes from extracellular mannose, not glucose.
 Many of the glycoproteins produced in the liver are secreted into the bloodstream, so dietary mannose is distributed throughout the body.

 Mannose is present in numerous glycoconjugates including N-linked glycosylation of proteins.
 C-Mannosylation is also abundant and can be found in collagen-like regions.

 The digestion of many polysaccharides and glycoproteins yields mannose, which is phosphorylated by hexokinase to generate mannose-6-phosphate.
 Mannose-6-phosphate is converted to fructose-6-phosphate, by the enzyme phosphomannose isomerase, and then enters the glycolytic pathway or is converted to glucose-6-phosphate by the gluconeogenic pathway of hepatocytes.

 Mannose is a dominant monosaccharide in N-linked glycosylation, which is a post-translational modification of proteins.
-It is initiated by the en bloc transfer on Glc3Man9GlcNAc2 to nascent glycoproteins in the endoplasmic reticulum in a co-translational manner as the protein entered through the transport system.
+It is initiated by the en bloc transfer on Glc3Man9GlcNAc2 to nascent glycoproteins in the endoplasmic reticulum (ER) in a co-translational manner as the protein entered through the transport system.
 Glucose is hydrolyzed on fully folded protein and the mannose moieties are hydrolyzed by ER and Golgi-resident mannosidases.
 Typically, mature human glycoproteins only contain three mannose residues buried under sequential modification by GlcNAc, galactose, and sialic acid.
 This is important, as the innate immune system in mammals is geared to recognise exposed mannose residues.
 This activity is due to the prevalence of mannose residues, in the form of mannans, on the surfaces of yeasts.
 The human immunodeficiency virus displays considerable amount of mannose residues due to the tight clustering of glycans in its viral spike.
 These mannose residues are the target for broadly neutralizing antibodies.